-Resources » Working With PDFs »
+Resources » Working With PDFs » How to Extract Images From a PDF

 Have you ever received a digital file and wished you could cut out a specific picture?
 With the PDF file format, you can.
 Separating a graph, image, table, or other element from a digital document is referred to as extracting.
-You have a few options for how you do this, depending on what operating system your computer uses, as well as what quality you need the extracted element to be.
+You have a few options to do this, depending on what operating system your computer uses, as well as what quality you need the extracted element to be.

 In this article, we’ll be going through how you can extract images and any other element from a PDF.
 Before we do that, it’s worth taking note of copyright and image fair use laws.